railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 ------------------------------------------------

 If a lead is interesting you convert it into a partner in the system.
 To do that, push the button :guilabel:`Convert to Partner`.
-Open ERP opens a partner form with the information from the lead entered into it.
+OpenERP opens a partner form with the information from the lead entered into it.
 At this stage you can add more information such as the exact partner address and the contact details.